psychoinformatics-de/ipsy-docs/source/internal/data_center/mulder.rst

 Non-Debian Modifications/Installations
 ======================================
-Mulder has some non-standard binary blobs.
+Mulder has some non-standard binary blobs, both provided via Kumo.

  * `LSI MegaRAID Storage Manager`_ - Mulder is the only server we still use hardware RAID on.
 There is no FOSS alternative for the proprietary management software.
-Main RPM was converted into .deb via alien. libstdc++5 and libstdc++6 are (unlisted) dependencies.
-The ``vivaldiframeworkd`` service must be started.
+The GUI is launched via ``/usr/local/MegaRAID Storage Manager/startupui.sh`` and the ``vivaldiframeworkd`` service it requires likes to crash, so just restart it.
  * `IPMIView`_ - as far as I know, there is no FOSS alternative.

 .. _IPMIView: ftp://ftp.supermicro.com/utility/IPMIView/